t-systems-on-site-services-gmbh/geoCore/README.md

 A QGIS Plugin

-The plugin constructs a graphical representation of drillings.
+The plugin creates graphical representations of geoscientific drillings.

 geoCore was developed in cooperation with the Lower Saxony Institute for Historical Coastal Research (https://nihk.de/).
 The NIhK provides the domain specific knowledge and is key driver for the plugin's feature set.